intridea/multi_json/README.md

 - [Yajl][yajl] Yet Another JSON Library by Brian Lopez
 - [JSON][json-gem] The default JSON gem with C-extensions (ships with Ruby 1.9+)
 - [JSON Pure][json-gem] A Ruby variant of the JSON gem
-- [NSJSONSerialization][nsjson] Wrapper for Apple's NSJSONSerialization in the Cocoa Framework (MacRuby only)
 - [gson.rb][gson] A Ruby wrapper for google-gson library (JRuby only)
 - [JrJackson][jrjackson] JRuby wrapper for Jackson (JRuby only)
 - [OkJson][okjson] A simple, vendorable JSON parser